International Graduate Students

 - In addition to the admission criteria that is listed for each graduate program, applicants who were educated outside of the United States must submit the following documents:

-- An international credential evaluation report that includes a course-by-course analysis indicating the type of degree received, the U.S. equivalency of the degree, the graduation date, and a cumulative grade point average from a member of the National Association of Credential Evaluation Services (NACES).
+- An international credential evaluation report that includes a course-by-course analysis indicating the type of degree received, the U.S. equivalency of the degree, the graduation date, and a cumulative grade point average from a member of the National Association of Credential Evaluation Services (NACES), and

 - While we do not make specific recommendations to students to choose a particular 3rd party company, some companies offer CUNY and John Jay Students special pricing like, SpanTran Evaluation Services (students should apply using this SpanTran Pathways - John Jay College link to get a discount on their evaluation).
 Prices do vary among companies and we recommend using companies who send official evaluations electronically or via email.